jtprather/BallState-Paintball/README.md

 I will be setting this up with C#/.NET/MVC, still working on details.

-If you made it this far, I applaud you.
+If you made it this far, I applaude you.